Disruption of Canada Post services

 Labour Standards Complaints

-During a potential Canada Post service disruption, the processing of complaints filed with the Labour Program is not impacted.
+During a Canada Post service disruption, the processing of complaints filed with the Labour Program is not impacted.

 However, complaints sent through mail may arrive late.

 We encourage you to send your completed labour standards complaint form by email to NA-ERO-GD@labour-travail.gc.ca.
-For more information, visit the Filing a labour standards complaint webpage.
+For more information, visit the Filing a labour standards complaint web page.